Rappsilber-Laboratory/build-xiview/README.md

 # xiVIEW_container

-uses git submodules to bring together the JavaScript subproject that make xiVIEW along with the configuration scripts for the build tools (npm and webpack)
+uses git submodules to bring together the JavaScript subproject that make xiVIEW along with the configuration files for the build tools (npm and webpack)

 ## To checkout out this github project, initialising submodules